allscale/allscale_sdk/README.md

     $ scripts/setup/run demo app utils

+If your project does not required multiple modules, keep all code inside a module named `app`.

 Additionally a script is provided to add new *parts* to a module.
 The target module must already exist and you have to provide the same project-name.